Confused about diet during cancer treatment - read this...

 Facts:

 • Some vitamins and minerals could interfere with how well cancer drugs work.
-High dose antioxidants (coenzyme Q10, selenium, vitamins A, C, E) may help prevent cell damage but may stop chemotherapy from working as efficiently.
+High-dose antioxidants (coenzyme Q10, selenium, vitamins A, C, E) may help prevent cell damage but may stop chemotherapy from working as efficiently.

 • Check with your oncology team before taking any supplements